Saranyagsk/Login_Functionality_Testing/ManualTesting/Login_Test_Cases.md

   5. Click the "Login" button.
   6. Log out from the application.
   7. Navigate back to the login page.
--**Expected Result**: The user should be automatically logged back in without needing to re-enter credentials.
+- **Expected Result**: The user should be automatically logged back in without needing to re-enter credentials.

 ## Test Case 9: UI Elements Verification
 -**Test Case ID**: TC_Login_009